 No loss, right?
 If you don’t work on that historical fiction novel, no one will notice or mind.
 If you don’t ever share that poem about your Czech grandmother, nobody will be the wiser.
 But you’ll carry that extra weight around for a while, like a semi-precious stone that ought to be set in gold and given away but is still sitting in the pocket of your trousers, companion only to a piece of lint.
 Nobody wins.

 However.
-Something mysterious and magical happens when you sign up to read a new work at your local “writer’s night.”
+Something mysterious happens when you sign up to read a new work at your local “writer’s night.”
 By golly, somehow you manage to finish that piece.
 Or whittle down a better version of that chapter.
 And that nagging weight begins to float off you, leaving space for something new to come in.

 And chances are that short story, that character, or that image you articulated from a whisp of a memory or from your super weird imagination will stick to somebody listening, lighten their load, connect a dot, make them feel less isolated, or move them to fits of laughter.